 Traumatic brain injuries at the base of the skull can cause nerve damage to the nerves that emerge directly from the brain (cranial nerves).
 Cranial nerve damage may result in:

 - Paralysis of facial muscles or losing sensation in the face

-- Loss of or altered sense of smell
+- Loss of or altered sense of smell or taste

 - Loss of vision or double vision